 Nothing says summer like white pants!
-They’re fresh, sporty, youthful, and they go with everything, but many of us avoid them because we worry they’ll make us look fat.
-Is it all in our heads?The truth is, white pants can make you look heavier than dark pants unless you know what kind to buy and what to wear them with.
+They’re fresh, sporty and they go with everything.
+Too bad, so many of us avoid them because we worried they’ll make us look us look fat.
+Is it all in our heads?

 1. Choose a Thicker Pant